RetalA1/HIDS-MS2-lab/README.md

-## Threat detection & Simulation:
+## Threat detection & Penetration testing:
-A multi stage threat simulation was executed upon testing the validity of the HIDS detection:
+A multi-stage penetration test was conducted to validate the detection accuracy of the HIDS framework.

 *Port Scanning*: An initial port scan was performed on the MS2 machine triggering TCP & UDP port scan rules.